kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 ### 1.3 Research Questions

-+ The MAIN question: How can we employ bifurcation theory to unravel the L-H transition mechanism?
++ The MAIN question of this thesis: How can we employ bifurcation theory to unravel the L-H transition mechanism?

 + Since physical systems can only have a limited number of bifurcations, what bifurcation structure can be recognized in L-H transition dynamics?